StevePro7/SimpsonsTest/README.md

 Tuesday, 27th March 2017

 ###### INTRO
-The Simpsons is a hit TV show that has become a worldwide phenomenon.
+The Simpsons is a hit TV show that has become a world wide phenomenon.
 <br />
 Therefore, it seems only natural to build a Simpsons Trivia game for the SMS!